Cleve Backster: Reactions by the scientific community

 Controlled experiments that have attempted to replicate Backster's findings have failed, and the theory was not accepted since it did not follow the scientific method.
 At the 141st annual meeting of American Association for the Advancement of Science, the panel of biologists found the claim unsupportable.
 The results seemed to be spontaneous; repeatability is still a problem, for him and the people who tried to perform his experiment.
 His lack of control experiments were criticized and explanations, such as that the polygraphs were responding to static electricity build-up and humidity changes, were put forward.
 The reliability of the polygraph test itself has been questioned.
 Plants have cellulose cell walls but do not possess sensory organs, which rules out the possibility of plants having ESP.

 Biologist Arthur Galston told St. Petersburg Times, "We know plants don't have nervous systems.
 But they do have little electrical currents flowing through them and are subject to outside manipulation."
 He further said that plants can show altered electrical responses to light, chemical agents and disease but he "draws the line" to the claim of them "responding to human thoughts and events, including life elimination."
 Scientists at the Cornell University and the Science Unlimited Research Foundation, San Antonio, Texas, could not find results that supported Backster's findings in the experiment, where the death of brine shrimp caused electrical voltage changes in the leaves of a plant in another room.
 Backster explained that they did not follow the exact laboratory techniques which he had used to perform the original experiments and he has not attempted to repeat them himself.

-In 2005 Kari Byron, Grant Imahara and Tory Belleci from the science based program Mythbusters also tried to replicate the results of primary perception.
-They used the same polygraph (Stoelting 22500) and took it a step further by using an EEG machine, but all tests failed.
+In 2005 Kari Byron, Grant Imahara and Tory Belleci from the science based program MythBusters also tried to replicate the results of primary perception.
+They used the same model of polygraph (Stoelting 22500) and took it a step further by using an EEG machine, but all tests failed.